umutazazi/umutazazi/README.md

 ### 👋 Hi, I'm Umut Azazi

-I’m a passionate Software Engineer based in Izmir, Turkey — driven by solving real-world problems with clean, scalable, and maintainable code.
+I’m a passionate Software Developer based in Izmir, Turkey — driven by solving real-world problems with clean, scalable, and maintainable code.
 My experience spans full-stack development, mobile applications, and cross-platform solutions using technologies like .NET, React, and Java.
 I care deeply about developer experience, long-term impact, and building software that lasts.

 ---